Keyboard shortcuts

 • $\tilde{f}(1,1) = 3 - 1 + 4 - 1 = 5$ (matches)

-Evaluation at a random point: What is $\tilde{f}(0.5, 0.3)$? $$\tilde{f}(0.5, 0.3) = 3 - 0.5 + 4(0.3) - (0.5)(0.3) = 3 - 0.5 + 1.2 - 0.15 = 3.55$$
+What happens at a non-boolean point?
+Evaluating at $(0.5, 0.3)$: $$\tilde{f}(0.5, 0.3) = 3 - 0.5 + 4(0.3) - (0.5)(0.3) = 3 - 0.5 + 1.2 - 0.15 = 3.55$$

 This value has no “meaning” on the hypercube; $(0.5, 0.3)$ isn’t a Boolean point.
 But this is exactly what we want: the polynomial is defined everywhere, and random evaluation is the key to probabilistic verification.